Prior to building a cold start relay I examined the two boards I have.

 The boards I have examined have inconsistent soldering quality (not a surprise) and/or peeling solder traces.
 Heck its been 40+ years.
 Most often have burnt components too (or at least look burnt).
 Also the original one layer board material is significantly different than today's boards.
 Compare the new boards below with the original style.

-Building a PCB out of modern materials was a top priority if the new box was to have any sort of longevity.
+Building a PCB out of modern materials is important b/c I think they will last much longer and I don't want future owners of my two cars to worry about it.
 The good news is that v1.0 of the board has been built.
 While it looks great it remains to be tested.
 I am sure that some modifications will be necessary in order to support new passive components with new dimensions (for example the 12v relay is totally different).

 Also --> While I understand the general design of the system and its purpose, the nuances of the component relationships + behavior are a bit unclear and I am excited to finish the test harness to better understand how all of it works together.